Outline of Terms of Services for International Staff Members

 Appointment is for a fixed-term contract of up to three years in first instance.
-Contract extensions of up to three years may be granted to cover a maximum period of not more than 12 years.
-Exceptionally, one fixed-term contract beyond the limit of 12 years may be granted.
+Contract extensions of up to three years may be granted to cover a maximum period of not more than 9 years.
 There is an initial probation period of six months.
 As foreseen in the Staff Rules and Regulations, there is a possibility of granting an appointment of indefinite duration under certain conditions.
 However, no commitment can be made at the time of recruitment.

 For operational need, Staff members may be requested to agree to a transfer of duty station.

 Initial job grading is determined in relation to a candidate's qualifications and experience.

 The remuneration of International Staff Members with duty station in Chile is adjusted monthly according to the cost of living differential between Santiago de Chile and the lead town Munich.

 - Family allowances: